lukso-network/LIPs/LSPs/LSP-3-Profile-Metadata.md

         ],
         "tags": [ "string", "string", ... ], // tags related to the profile
-        "avatar": [ // a 3D file avatar mostly in FBX and/or OBJ format, multiple file formats of an avatar can be added {
+        "avatar": [ // a 3D file avatar mostly in FBX and/or OBJ format, multiple file formats of an avatar can be added { // example of a hash based avatar verification "verificationFunction": 'keccak256(bytes)',
-                "hashFunction": 'keccak256(bytes)',
-                "hash": 'string',
+                "verificationData": 'string',
                 "url": 'string',
                 "fileType": 'string'
             },
-            ...
-            // OR link a DigitalAsset (NFT)
-            {
+            { // example of a signature based avatar verification "verificationFunction": 'ecdsa',
+                "verificationData": 'string',  // signer that signed the bytes of the image "verificationSource": 'string' // e.g url returning the signature of the signed image "url": 'string',
+                "fileType": 'string'
+            },
+            { // example of a NFT/smart contract based avatar
                 "address": Address, // the address of an LSP7 or LSP8 "tokenId": 32bytes  // (optional) if token contract is an LSP7 }
         ]
         // below each image type SHOULD have different size of the same image, so that interfaces can choose which one to load for better loading performance
         "profileImage": [ // One image in different sizes, representing the profile.
-            {
-                "width": Number,
+            { // example of a hash based image verification "width": Number,
                 "height": Number,
-                "hashFunction": 'keccak256(bytes)',
+                "verificationFunction": 'keccak256(bytes)',
-                "hash": 'string', // bytes32 hex string of the image hash "url": 'string'
+                "verificationData": 'string', // bytes32 hex string of the image hash "url": 'string'
             },
-            ...
-            // OR link a DigitalAsset (NFT)
-            {
+            { // example of a signature based image verification "width": Number,
+                "height": Number,
+                "verificationFunction": 'ecdsa',
+                "verificationData": 'string',  // signer that signed the bytes of the image "verificationSource": 'string' // e.g url returning the signature of the signed image "url": 'string'
+            },
+            { // example of a NFT/smart contract based image
-                "address": Address, // the address of an LSP7 or LSP8 "tokenId": 32bytes  // (optional) if token contract is an LSP7 },
+                "address": Address, // the address of an LSP7 or LSP8 "tokenId": 32bytes  // (optional) if token contract is an LSP7 }
         ],
         "backgroundImage": [ // Image in different sizes, that can be used in conjunction with profile image to give a more personal look to a profile.
-            {
-                "width": Number,
+            { // example of a hash based image verification "width": Number,
                 "height": Number,
-                "hashFunction": 'keccak256(bytes)',
+                "verificationFunction": 'keccak256(bytes)',
-                "hash": 'string', // bytes32 hex string of the image hash "url": 'string'
+                "verificationData": 'string', // bytes32 hex string of the image hash "url": 'string'
             },
-            ...
-             // OR link a DigitalAsset (NFT)
-            {
+            { // example of a signature based image verification "width": Number,
+                "height": Number,
+                "verificationFunction": 'ecdsa',
+                "verificationData": 'string',  // signer that signed the bytes of the image "verificationSource": 'string' // e.g url returning the signature of the signed image "url": 'string'
+            },
+            { // example of a NFT/smart contract based image
-                "address": Address, // the address of an LSP7 or LSP8 "tokenId": 32bytes  // (optional) if token contract is an LSP7 },
+                "address": Address, // the address of an LSP7 or LSP8 "tokenId": 32bytes  // (optional) if token contract is an LSP7 }
         ]
     }
 }